JesperLekland/react-native-svg-charts/README.md

 ### Custom grid
 The default grid is just a collection of horizontal `Line`s.
 If you simply want to change the direction or styling look at the `renderGrid` & `gridProps` prop.
-Some projects might require more control of the grid ( direction, different distributions etc), therefore all affected components support the `Grid` prop.
+Some projects might require more control of the grid ( direction, different distributions etc), therefore all affected components support the `renderGrid` prop.
-The `Grid` prop takes a component and provides the `x`, `y`, `ticks` and `values` props to that component.
+The `renderGrid` prop takes a function and provides the `x`, `y`, `ticks` and `dataPoints` arguments.
 Use them as in the example below

 ![Custom grid](https://raw.githubusercontent.com/jesperlekland/react-native-svg-charts/master/screenshots/custom-grid.png)